open-contracting/deploy/docs/deploy/create_server.rst

    .. note::

       Linode can take a day to close the ticket.
 In the meantime, proceed with the instructions below.
-Once the ticket is closed, update ``network`` for the server in Pillar.
+Once the ticket is closed, add the IPv6 address to the :doc:`network configuration<../develop/update/netplan>`.

 Hetzner
 ~~~~~~~